Pradumnasaraf/DevOps/Linux/commands/README.md

 - `grep -B <keyword> <file-name>` - Show Line before that keyword
 - `grep -win <keyword> ./*.txt` - To search if the keyword is presnt in the file in current dir
 - `grep -win -r <keyword> .*`
-- `history | grep "ls -l"` - Pipping, we filter out the things
+- `history | grep "ls -l"` - Piping, we filter out the things

 ```
 histroy